Learn to play the harp

 Some of my pupils have passed ABRSM and Royal Conservatiore of Scotland exams with Distinction.
-Others have won competitions at the prestigious National MOD, local Inverness Festival and the Clarsach Society's composition competition.
+Others have won competitions at the prestigious National MOD, local Inverness Festival and the Clarsach Society's composition competitions.

 ... even if you don't live in the Highlands!

 Learn to play the harp ANYWHERE online

-If you've always wanted to learn the harp but can't find a tutor locally, Skype/FaceTime/Zoom lessons could be the answer.
+If you've always wanted to learn the harp but can't find a teacher near you, Messenger/FaceTime/Zoom lessons could be the answer.
 We can have a lesson over the internet at a time that suits you from your own home meaning you don't need to travel a long distance for your lessons.
-I can demonstrate technique and see what you are doing just as if we were in the same room.
+I can demonstrate technique and see what you are doing almost as if we were in the same room.
 I can send you music electronically and email notes of things to work on between lessons.

 If you'd like to try lessons online you will need:

-* a harp (I can help you find sources which may rent you one)
+* a harp/clarsach (I can help you find one to rent or buy)

 * a broadband internet connection

 * a microphone (this is often inbuilt to your device)